 Reservations for the dinner-for-two special must also be made with The Riverfield and can be made by calling (716) 322-5129.

-The Jan.
-29 event at Dog Ears will feature Movie Night!
-Snacks will be provided and the cost is $15 per child.
+The March 26 event at Dog Ears will feature Bingo, and the cost is just $15 per child.
 All children must be picked up by 9 p.m.

 The popular free after school youth program for students in grades 3-8 at Dog Ears Bookstore will resume on Feb.
 4 and run through June 12.
 Three different days of programming are offered by grade group.
 Tuesdays feature programs for students in grades 3 and 4, Wednesdays are targeted towards students in grades 5 and 6, and Thursdays are reserved for students in grades 7 and 8.
 Depending on numbers, there will be an opportunity for children to attend all three days.